louvrmat000/Portfolio/Personal project Part 1.md

 - I tested multiple sources and found the best

-- My methods could be improved however with my reasources I think this is the best.
+- My methods could be improved however with my ressources I think this is the best.

 - I planned to do the biggest animals first then work my way down